-- Brake Lever Controls the rate of deceleration through different types of brake systems.
-Typically there are two or three systems Engine or Independent; Train or Auto; and Dynamic. - Brake Pressure The left gauges move up and down to show the pressure of the brakes as they are applied.
+Brake Lever Controls the rate of deceleration through different types of brake systems.
+Typically there are two or three systems - Engine or they are applied.
 The right gauge shows the pressure available in the system.
-When this pressure drops below a certain level, a compressor recharges it to ensure there is always enough to operate the brakes. - Driver Vigilance This is a safety warning system found on many modern trains.
-An alarm will sound which must be reacted to by pressing this button.
-If it is not pressed quickly enough, the brakes will automatically be applied to stop the train.
+When this pressure drops below a certain level, a compressor recharges it to ensure there is always enough to operate the brakes.